Are you in your best shape?

-- I have known individuals who eat healthily, but who do not exercise regularly, and then experience a significant health challenge.
+- I have known individuals who eat healthily but do not exercise regularly and then experience a significant health challenge.

-- I have known individuals who exercise regularly, but who do not eat well consistently, and then experience a significant health challenge.
+- I have known individuals who exercise regularly but do not eat well consistently and experience a significant wellness setback.

-- I have known individuals who exercise regularly and eat well consistently, but whose daily lives are stressful, and then experience a significant health challenge.
+- I have known individuals who exercise regularly and eat well consistently but whose daily lives are stressful and experience significant health challenges.

-In fact, I’ve never personally known a person who did all three and then experienced a significant health challenge (of course, it does happen; there are always exceptions and sometimes events occur or our past habits catch up to us, no matter how well we might living in the present).
+I’ve never personally known a person who did all three and then experienced a significant health challenge (of course, it does happen; there are always exceptions, and sometimes events occur – or our past habits catch up to us, no matter how well we might be living in the present).

-Though all three are essential, low-stress living is the most underestimated.
-Everyone already knows that it’s important to eat right and exercise often, but what many people still don’t fully realize is that chronic, low-level stress can erode health.
+Though all three are essential, stress-free living is the most underestimated.
+Everyone already knows it’s important to eat right and exercise often, but many people still don’t fully realize that chronic, low-level stress can erode health.

 All the relentless daily distractions and noise of modern life can take their toll.
-In fact, I recently had a medical doctor who specializes in healthy aging tell me that stress and aging are the same thing, and that those two words can be used interchangeably.
+A medical doctor specializing in healthy aging recently told me that stress and aging are the same and that those two words can be used interchangeably.

 Stress is a culprit.
-Every day, with every step and every breath, we are assaulted by a multitude of germs, viruses, bacteria and parasites.
-With low-stress living, however, our own immune systems can usually handle all of that brilliantly.
+Every day, with every step and every breath, we are assaulted by various germs, viruses, bacteria, and parasites.
+However, with stress-free living, our immune systems can usually handle all that brilliantly.

-Outside Magazine reported how genetics may not play as significant a role in our longevity as previously thought.
-Newer research indicates that it’s our lifestyle choices and daily habits that determine how long we live and the quality of our years after age 50.
+Outside Magazine reported how genetics may not play as significant a role in our shape and longevity as previously thought.
+Newer research indicates that our lifestyle choices and daily habits determine how long we live and the quality of our years after age 50.

-Good nutrition, regular exercise and low-stress daily living, together, form the full circle of wellness and serve as an excellent paradigm through which we can look at our lives to determine where to make improvements.
+Together with good nutrition, regular exercise, and low-stress daily living, form the full circle of wellness and serve as an excellent paradigm through which we can look at our lives to determine where to make improvements.

-As you go about your day, begin to recognize where each of your daily habits falls on the full circle of wellness.
-Also, try to determine when it’s you who gets in your own way, or when your environment seems to be making good self-care especially difficult.
+As you go about your day, recognize where each of your daily habits falls on the full circle of wellness.
+Also, try to determine when it’s you getting in your way or when your environment seems to be making good self-care especially difficult.

-In seeing your typical day in this way, it will become very helpful to you down the road as you begin to tune-up your daily life and make holistic improvements.
+Seeing your typical day in this way will become very helpful to you down the road as you begin to tune up your daily life and make holistic improvements.

 People who are physically active for 30 or more hours a week – such as professional athletes or construction workers – need to fuel their bodies to match the intensity of their typical day.
-But for most of us, our lifestyles are much more sedentary than our ancestors’ lifestyles.
-Therefore, many of us require less calories.
+But for most of us, our lifestyles are much more sedentary than our ancestors.
+Therefore, many of us require fewer calories.

 Resisting the temptation to consume more calories than you burn in a typical day is key to getting into your best shape.